Pelargonium

 ( pel - ar - GOH - nee - um )

-At-A-Glance InformationThe common name of this genus is Geranium, and needs some shade in warmer climates and moderate to regular water.
-The flowers will attract birds to your garden.
-These plants are frost-tender and woody-based and native to South Africa.
+At-A-Glance InformationThe common name of this genus is Geranium or Storksbill, and plants need some shade in warmer climates and moderate to regular water to perform well.
+These flowers will attract birds to your garden.
+They are frost-tender and woody-based natives of South Africa.
 They have succulent-type stems and leaves, with flowers held in clusters.
 They perform best in areas with warm dry days and cooler nights.
 All types of Pelargonium do best in containers; they bloom the best when they are somewhat pot-bound.
-Geranium leaves can be used to flavor teas and jellies.
+Geranium leaves can be used to flavor teas and jellies as well as add color to containers, borders, mixed beds, or hanging baskets.

 |